 MDX holds a lot of early promise for making the JAMstack more authorable, a stated goal of the MDX creator:

 “What I mean by authorable is that it’s a format that can be naturally written in by all members of a cross-functional team after some learning - from engineering to marketing.”

 — MDX author John Otander

-The video of the talk is forthcoming, but for now you can see the talk slides as well as the talk source code, which itself is written in MDX using an excellent slide-making open source project called mdx-deck.
+To learn more, check out the video, the slides and the presentation source code, which itself is written in MDX using an excellent slide-making open source project called MDX Deck.